marcodelmastro/AdventOfCode2023/README.md

 * [Day 10](Day10.ipynb).
 First map of 2023!
 Interesting twist for Part 2, solved by expading the map with 3x3 pipe tiles and flood-filling algorithm.

 * [Day 11](Day11.ipynb). `np.insert()` directly on original map for Part 1, computing new coordinates for Part 2.

+* [Day 12](Day12.ipynb).
+Brute force for Part 1, recursion and memoization for Part 2.